demianarc/n8ndata/README.md

-# Nike AI Data Analyst Chatbot
+# AI Data Analyst Chatbot for E-Commerce Analytics

 A production-grade AI Data Analyst Chatbot workflow for n8n, leveraging Nebius AI Studio's DeepSeek-V3-0324-fast LLM for advanced, structured data analysis and Google Workspace automation.

+This repository demonstrates a generic e-commerce analytics agent use case—no brand-specific logic or data is included.
+The workflow can be adapted to any e-commerce or transactional business scenario.

 ![Workflow Diagram](assets/workflow-diagram.png)